richwell44/rick_and_morty/README.md

 # rick-and-morty-task

-Project for a job vacancy where I had to create a page where you can view characters from Rick and Morty using the open api https://rickandmortyapi.com/.
+This is project for a job vacancy where I had to create a page where you can view characters from Rick and Morty using the open api https://rickandmortyapi.com/ using Vue.

 ## Project setup
 ```